From Flea Market Finds to Sea Breezes: A Slow Weekend in Figueira da Foz, Portugal

 Casa Pinha

-Book ahead for June weekends.
+Book ahead for summer weekends.
 This town isn’t overrun, but the best spots fill up fast when the weather turns warm.

 Coastal Walks and Quiet Beach Corners

-Figueira has one of the widest urban beaches in Europe, but the magic lives beyond the umbrellas.
+Figueira da Foz is home to one of the widest urban beaches in Europe, but its real charm lies beyond the busy strip of umbrellas.

 Serra da Boa Viagem